-I recently bought my goodies below for under £25 and my Winsor & Newton paints came with a brush and palette, bonus!
-Winsor & Newton are one of the best manufacturers of paints and they’re the only ones I used during my fine art degree.
-I love them!
+I bought my set for under £25 and they came with a brush and palette.
+Winsor & Newton are one of the best manufacturers of paints, and they’re the only ones I used during my fine art degree – I love them!

-If you’re new to painting, it’s best to just get going.
-By experimenting, you’ll gain confidence with using a paintbrush and you’ll also see what the paint can do.
-Try mixing your own colours, my leaf paintings were made from green, yellow and blue.
+If you’re new to painting, it’s best to just get going, by experimenting, you’ll gain confidence with using a paintbrush and you’ll also see what the paint can do.
+It’s great to try mixing your own colours – my leaf paintings were made from green, yellow and blue.
 You can also change the paint opacity by adding more water to the brush.
 Watercolours are versatile and when the colours bleed they create beautiful effects.

-Once you’ve gained some confidence – or if you’ve painted before – draw an outline of something to paint.
-I prefer to draw an object I have in front of me to understand the light and shade.
+Once you’ve gained some confidence, draw an outline of something you’d like to paint.
+I prefer to draw an object I have in front of me because it enables me to see the light and shade.
 There are two main techniques with watercolours, you can either paint on dry paper – this is good for detailed work when you require a sharp edge.
 Or you can wet the paper before applying the paint, a process often used when painting large areas.

-I believe painting should be enjoyed as a process rather than being caught up in creating the next Mona Lisa.
-It really doesn’t matter what the result looks like if the practice helped you become more aware of your creative self.
-By letting go of self-judgment, we can really enjoy and appreciate the moment.
-Getting lost in a painting is a joy and one which always shows in the end result.
+I believe painting should be enjoyed as a process, rather than getting caught up in how the finished piece will look.
+It really doesn’t matter what the end result looks like if the process helped you to become more aware of your creative self.
+By letting go of judgment, we can truly appreciate the moment and enjoy our creative flow.